Student-Athlete Development and Well-being

 The Leadership Academy is both comprehensive in scope and substantive in depth.
 Structurally, the Leadership Academy seeks to provide a pipeline of leaders to Carolina’s teams.
 Beyond that, Leadership Academy programming is an additional resource for coaches in the recruitment, identification, development of and partnership with leaders on their respective teams.

-In coordinating and organizing more than 6,000 hours of leadership training for student-athletes and coaches annually, the Leadership Academy provides UNC’s student-athletes with consistent leadership development over the course of each year.
+In coordinating and organizing hours of leadership training for student-athletes and coaches annually, the Leadership Academy provides UNC’s student-athletes with consistent leadership development over the course of their tenure.

 18.1.2.1 Carolina NAVIGATE (first year of Leadership Academy)